Issue # 138 April, May, June 2025

 BACC MEETINGS

-Brandon Area Community Club meetings will be held on the THIRD Monday of each month at 7 pm at the Brandon Area Community Center.
+Brandon Area Community Club meetings are held on the THIRD Monday of each Month at 7 pm at the Brandon Area Community Center.
 BACC welcomes all adults to join our community club.

 COWBOY BREAKFAST: